MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-deploy-apps-winse/create-policies.md

 > [!NOTE]
   > The *WDAC Wizard* defaults to use all of the properties, if present.
 In some cases, you may want to combine a subset of the properties to allow multiple files.
 For example: Publisher + ProductName + Version.

-- When a *Publisher* rule is not an option (e.g. when the file is unsigned), use *Hash* as the most restrictive option
+- When a *Publisher* rule isn't an option (for example, when the file is unsigned), use *Hash* as the most restrictive option
 - You might have to opt for a *FileAttribute* rule, but it can be easily spoofed

+For additional information:

+- [WDAC Policy Wizard][EXT-1]
+- [Policy creation for common WDAC usage scenarios][WIN-1]
+- [Create a new supplemental policy with the wizard][WIN-2]

 ## AppLocker policies

 > [!WARNING]
 > It's recommended to use AppLocker policies for processes that perform **updates** or **install as managed installers** only.
 The preferred method to allow incompatible applications or other executables to run, is to write **WDAC supplemental policies** instead of modifying AppLocker policies.

-Additional AppLocker policies work by setting other apps to be managed installers.

-However, since anything downloaded or installed by a managed installer is trusted to run, this creates a significant risk for security.
-For example, if the executable for a third-party browser (e.g. Chrome or Firefox) is set as a managed installer, anything downloaded from that third-party browser will be allowed to run.\
+Additional AppLocker policies work by configuring other apps to be *managed installers*.
+However, since anything downloaded or installed by a managed installer is trusted to run, it creates a significant security risk.
+For example, if the executable for a third-party browser is set as a managed installer, anything downloaded from that browser will be allowed to run.\
-Using a WDAC supplemental policy instead allows you to have more control over what is allowed to run without the risk of those permissions propagating unintentionally.
+Using a WDAC supplemental policy instead, allows you to have more control over what is allowed to run without the risk of those permissions propagating unintentionally.

-If you want to allow apps to run by setting their installers as managed installers, follow the guidance here:
+To allow apps to run by setting their installers as managed installers, follow the guidance here:

 - [Edit an AppLocker policy][WIN-5]
 - [Allow apps deployed with a WDAC managed installer][WIN-6]

 ## Next steps

+Before moving on to the next section, ensure that you've completed the following tasks.

+For a WDAC supplemental policy:

+> [!div class="checklist"]
+> - Create a policy, targeting  the base policy: **82443e1e-8a39-4b4a-96a8-f40ddc00b9f3**

+For an AppLocker policy:

+> [!div class="checklist"]
+> - Only applied to an updater or installer
+> - Created the policy with the **Merge** option

 Advance to the next article to learn how to deploy the WDAC supplemental policies or AppLocker policies to Windows 11 SE devices.